 The size of our firm means that we can draw on the experience of commercial solicitors who are experts in a range of areas, from corporate and tax through to employment.
 We have a nationwide network of offices which allows us to help you wherever you are.

-Andrew Ashley-Taylor "has extensive experience advising employers and trustees from a diverse range of sectors," according to Chambers & Partners 2016.
+Andrew Ashley-Taylor "has extensive experience advising employers and trustees from a diverse range of sectors," - Chambers & Partners, 2016.

 Chambers & Partners describes Martin Jenkins as “skilled in the practical way of doing things” and “adopting an unfussy approach”.